Kernix13/pre-code-formatter/README.md

 1. At this point, you have to paste your code to the variables in backticks in `js/input.js`.
 1. Those strings are brought into `js/script.js` as a variable and then split.
-1. Depending on the language you are working on, uncomment `convertCode(arr)` after the comment `/* CHOOSE THE LANGUAGE YOU WANT TO CONVERT: */`.
+1. Depending on the language you are working on, uncomment `convertCode(arr)` after the comment `/* CHOOSE THE LANGUAGE YOU WANT TO CONVERT: */` for the language you want.
    1. `convertCode(arr)` converts reserved characters (`< > ' " &`) to HTML entities
 1. Also unccoment the appropriate `createClass(input, arr)` line under `/* CHOOSE THE LANGUAGE YOU WANT TO OUTPUT: */`
 1. Then save `script.js` and copy the code under _Code to copy for dark code block_.